limabrena/uavnoma/README.md

 ----------------
 ### Documentation

-To generate source code documentation, into file `pa-uav-noma`run:
+To generate source code documentation, in the folder `pa-uav-noma`run:

-`pdoc3 --html --
+  `pdoc3 --html --output-dir docs pa-uav-noma.py

 or can be viewed in [Documentation](https://limabrena.github.io/docs/pa-uav-noma.html)